maabed/karak-dashboard-docs/source/index.html.md

 The form wizard form is an easier way to gather information and easier for the user to fill the form that way.

-Blue dashboard wizard is based on the <a href="http://vinceg.github.io/twitter-bootstrap-wizard/">twitter bootstrap wizard </a> library so you will have to include the JS file of that library.
+Blue dashboard wizard is based on the <a href="http://vinceg.github.io/twitter-bootstrap-wizard/">twitter bootstrap wizard </a> library so you will have to include the JS file of that library as shown in the example.

-* Blue dashbaord form wizard uses 2 libraries in default :
+* Blue dashbaord form wizard uses 2 libraries by default :
   - Select2 library
   - Sweet alert library